 European Accessibility Act (E.A.A.)

 The European Accessibility Act requires that information, products and services are accessible for persons with disabilities.
-As of 28 June 2025, companies must ensure that their (newly marketed) products and services that fall under the European Accessibility Act (E.A.A.) are accessible.
+It came into effect on 28 June 2025.
+Companies must ensure that their (newly marketed) products and services that fall under the European Accessibility Act (E.A.A.) are accessible.

 Following the United Nations Convention on the Rights of Persons with Disabilities, U.N.C.R.P.D., countries beyond the EU such as the UK, the USA and Canada, have also introduced or extended their Accessibility Legislation.